GSA/Section508.gov/_pages/manage/annual-assessment/2023-report/2023-introduction.md

                         <div class="callout-box-check"></div>
                         <div class="callout-box-text">
                             <h4>(b)(1)(C)</h4>
-                            To meet the requirements in (b)(1)(C), in the [Recommendations]({{site.baseurl}}/manage/section-508-assessment/2023/recommendations/) section, the Assessment proposes how Congress and reporting entities may improve Section 508 programs and Section 508 compliance governmentwide.
+                            To meet the requirements in (b)(1)(C), in the <a href="/manage/section-508-assessment/2023/recommendations/">Recommendations</a> section, the Assessment proposes how Congress and reporting entities may improve Section 508 programs and Section 508 compliance governmentwide.
                             </div>
                         </div>
                     </li>